 Canon 77D versus Canon T6i

-The Canon EOS 77D (called Canon 9000D in some regions) and the Canon EOS Rebel T6i (called Canon 750D in some regions) are two digital cameras that were officially introduced, respectively, in February 2017 and February 2015.
+The Canon EOS 77D and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were officially introduced, respectively, in February 2017 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is somewhat larger (2 percent) than the Canon 77D.
 Moreover, the T6i is slightly heavier (3 percent) than the 77D.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the 77D nor the T6i are weather-sealed.